koush/docs.scrypted.app/google-home.md

 ## Google Home Plugin Setup

-Install the `HomeKit Plugin`.
+Install the `Google Home Plugin`.

-The `Google Home` will automatically enable itself on all the devices currently integrated into Scrypted.
+The `Google Home Plugin` will automatically enable itself on all the devices currently integrated into Scrypted.
 In any case, Verify the `Google Home` is enabled for the camera.
 If it is not, enable it, then `Reload` the `Google Home Plugin`.

 ## Scrypted Cloud Plugin Setup